 In fact, you will find over 100 different types of mammals, 400 bird species of Costa Rica, and a whopping 1,200 types of reptiles and amphibians!
 So, as you can probably guess, Monteverde is a popular choice with animal-loving couples!

-Other than the cloud forests, you can spend your honeymoon in Monteverde ziplining at 100% Aventura Park, drinking craft beer at Monteverde Brewing Co, or enjoying an amazing meal in a glass treehouse at the San Lucas Treetop Dining Experience!
+Other than the cloud forests, you can spend your honeymoon in Monteverde ziplining at 100% Aventura Park, drinking craft beer at Monteverde Brewing Co, drinking the freshest cup of coffee ever on a coffee tour, or enjoying an amazing meal in a glass treehouse at the San Lucas Treetop Dining Experience!

 Also, the weather here is a lot different from the other honeymoon destinations I’ve listed here, so be sure to pack appropriately for cold nights and rainy days.
 Because this region is situated over 4,250 feet (1,300 meters) above sea level and receives over 100 inches of rain annually – it’s essential to take plenty of warm waterproof clothing with you!
 Temperatures in Monteverde hover around 24°C (75°F) most of the year and drop significantly at night!

 And due to its remote location, it’s a pretty long trek from either of the two international airports in Costa Rica!
 It’s a 3-hour drive from San José International Airport and a 2-hour drive from Guanacaste Airport in Liberia.